SatusNovandi/SatusNovandi.github.io/about.md

 ---
-layout: default
 title: About
 ---

 # About Satus Novandi #

-This page tells you a little bit about me.
+This page tells you a little bit about us.